 Wyatt (2), is a rambunctious toddler currently going through his terrible two’s.
-He loves dinosaurs, monster trucks, heavy machinery (aka “excabators”), putting away the dishes, and sorting things.
+He loves dinosaurs, monster trucks, heavy machinery (aka “

 Chase entered the 8th grade and turned 13 last year!
 It seems like just yesterday I was holding him at Flowers Hospital.
-Chase is really into drumming, so much so that he’s attending drum lessons and playing in concert band at school.
-He’s still into video games— especially Overwatch.
-His favorite character is Junkrat and can run circles around me in first-person shooters.
+Chase is really into drumming, so much so that he’s attending drum lessons and playing in a concert band at school.
+He’s still into video games– especially Overwatch.
+His favorite character is

 Chase is a really great big brother and helps out at church with the kids.
 Tara and I are very proud of all our children!

 I read a lot of books (and listened to a bunch of podcasts about leadership, but more about that later).

 This was, by far, the most books I ever have read in a single year of my life.
 Most of them were about leadership, customer service, and personal growth…with a few cookbooks sprinkled in.

 I’m still playing bass at church, in fact: seventeen times in 2018!
 I also ran sound nine times, and in August was asked to be the Music Coordinator at Enterprise Church.
 That position means I’m in charge of scheduling musicians, helping pick music, and run the auditorium on Sunday mornings.

 We are now a one-car family!
 The lease on my truck was up, so I traded both the Tacoma and 2013 Sienna in for a 2016 Sienna.
 Going down to a one-car family has its challenges, but in reality, since Tara and I are at home, the challenges have been few and far between.
 Having one vehicle allowed us to pay off (and down) a bunch of debt which allowed us to pay cash for a lot of home improvements and travel.